 - ADSL is more extensively used as compared to VDSL.

 - VDSL can easily be affected by attenuation.
 In contrast, ADSL immune to attenuation at some extent.

 - Discrete Multitone Technique (DMT) is used in VDSL for modulation.
 On the contrary, ADSL can either uses CAP (Carrierless Amplitude/ Phase) or DMT.

 ADSL and VDSL are essentially the types of Digital subscriber line technology.
-VDSL provides high data rates for short reaches of twisted pair copper telephone lines while ADSL offers low data rates as compared to ADSL which cover a larger distance than VDSL.
+VDSL provides higher data rates for short distance of twisted pair copper telephone lines while ADSL offers low data rates as compared to ADSL which cover a longer distance than VDSL.
 VDSL has certain demerits such as it is expensive and the signal speed degrades as the distance increases.